 In a 2016 Guardian article, the author John Reganold and Jonathan Wachter, his doctoral student, concluded that it can.
-This is after they reviewed studies that span for 40 years.
+This is after they reviewed studies that span 40 years.

 For one, organic farms occupy less than 1% of agricultural land.
 They believed it still has a huge potential for growth.

-The yield may be less than conventional agriculture, but the end product can be healthier since it is free of pesticides and other harmful chemicals.
+The yield may be less than in conventional agriculture, but the end product can be healthier since it is free of pesticides and other harmful chemicals.
 That can translate to lesser healthcare costs and higher disposable income for families.

 As organic farming spreads, it may also increase supply.
-It can then lower prices of food in the market.
+It can then lower the prices of food in the market.
 Organic farming also ensures the food you’re eating is nutrient-dense and highly nutritious.
 Do some research on how to start eating healthier, organic, plant-based food to learn more.

 What does environmental impact mean in organic agriculture?
 It goes beyond land sustainability.
 It also implies the industry’s ability to help provide world hunger solutions and reduce climate change.

 This post is sponsored by the vegan marketers at Ardor SEO.
 You can learn more here about the company.

 We provide a sponsorship opportunity exclusively to socially-responsible companies that wish to make a positive social impact through our OM Guarantee ™ certification.